Holistic Admissions

 • Personal attributes

-Additional factors that are considered, but are not limited to, include:
+Additional factors considered, but not limited to, are:

 • Geographic diversity, especially in communities who experience a dental personnel shortage and/or are designated a countywide DPSAs (Dental Professional Shortage Area).